 caused by a high-sodium diet or by not drinking enough water and being

 dehydrated.
-Dehydration may also be caused by severe
+Dehydration may also be caused by medicines (such as diuretics), severe

 vomiting or diarrhea,

 Cushing's syndrome, kidney disease or injury,

 diabetic ketoacidosis, or a condition called diabetes

 insipidus that makes it hard to balance the water level in the